By now, you’ve probably heard the statistic that it is 5 times more expensive to acquire a new customer than it is to retain an existing one.

 A help desk KPI is a metric you can use to evaluate how effective your customer support efforts are.

 Measuring and monitoring these KPIs give you valuable insights into the health of your business.
-You can learn more about what your customers think about your products and services, what issues they are running into, if they are receiving prompt and helpful support, and how likely they are to keep sticking around and not churn out, etc.
+You can learn more about what your customers think about your products and services, what issues they are running into, if they are receiving prompt and helpful support, and how likely they are to keep sticking around and not churn out, etc. Luckily, a help desk dashboard makes it easy to do so.

 In fact, the three most important KPIs that customer support teams look at are customer retention rate, average resolution time, and average first response time.